Setting the rules for controlling Superintelligence

 That is why I have already stressed it before that we have really about one decade, till about 2030, to implement mechanisms of controlling Superintelligence.

 This involves programming the Superintelligence directly with the “right” set of motivations.
 What could go wrong if a robot always follows Asimov’s first law that I mentioned earlier?
-Of course, anyone who has read the book will know that lots can go wrong.
+Of course, anyone who has read the book will know that a lot can go wrong.
 Laws and rules of this sort are vague.
 In specific contexts they could be applied in very odd ways, especially if the robot has a very logical or literalistic mind.
 Take the first law as an example.
 It says that a robot may not, through inaction, allow any human to come to harm.
 This implies that the robot must be at all times seeking to avoid possible ways, in which humans could come to harm.
 A superintelligent robot, with a decisive advantage over human beings, might decide that the safest thing to do would be to put all humans into artificially induced comas.
 It wouldn’t be great for them, but it would prevent them from coming to harm.

 So, anyone who has studied the development and application of human laws will be familiar with this problem.
 The drafters of those laws can never fully anticipate every possible future application.
 The same will be true for AI programmers and coders.